marlens123/tir_melt_pond_segmentation/README.md

 - The prediction results will be stored in the `data/prediction/` directory.

 ### 2) Fine-Tune the Model
-To fine-tune the model on your dataset, use the following command:
+To fine-tune the model on 11 training images, use the following command:

 ```bash
 python -m scripts.run_smp_finetune --pref "[PREFIX_OF_CHOICE]"